Keto Buttermilk Pancakes

 How to make keto buttermilk pancakes

-5. Cook over low medium heat on a griddle until golden brown on the bottom.
+5. Cook over low heat on a greased griddle until the edges set and a spatula slides under cleanly (3-5 minutes).

-7. Serve with sugar free maple syrup or a cold glass of almond milk.
+7. Serve with sugar free maple syrup or a smear of almond butter.

 Key ingredients